AFLplusplus/AFLplusplus/instrumentation/README.laf-intel.md

 A new experimental feature is splitting floating point comparisons into a series of sign, exponent and mantissa comparisons followed by splitting each of them into 8 bit comparisons when necessary.
 It is activated with the `AFL_LLVM_LAF_SPLIT_FLOATS` setting.
-Please note that full IEEE 754 functionality is not preserved, that is values of nan and infinity will probably behave differently.
+Note that full IEEE 754 functionality is not preserved, that is values of nan and infinity will probably behave differently.

 Note that setting this automatically activates `AFL_LLVM_LAF_SPLIT_COMPARES`.